pd-smith/bebe/README.md

 *Note* slugs and catch alls can use any name.

 Current Limitations:
-* only supports nodejs syntax
+* only supports @babel/preset-env syntax
 * relationships for complex routing have not been ironed out all the way (should a double slug route before a catch all ?)